Mazloum Abdi: Negotiations with the Syrian government

-In an October 16 interview with the Associated Press, Mazloum Abdi said that both sides had agreed on a "mechanism" allowing the SDF to join the Syrian army as cohesive units rather than as individual soldiers.
+In an 16 October interview with the Associated Press, Mazloum Abdi said that both sides had agreed on a "mechanism" allowing the SDF to join the Syrian army as cohesive units rather than as individual soldiers.
 He also adding that the forces would be incorporated “according to the rules of the Defense Ministry.”
+In December 2025, Turkish Foreign Minister Hakan Fidan urged the SDF to integrate into the Syrian army and stop obstructing Syria's stability as clashes erupted in Aleppo.